Sparrow-benjamin/alx-low_level_programming/0x02-functions_nested_loops/README.md

-a function that computes the absolute value of an integer
+a function that prints the last digit of a number